-The World Board combines many of the functions of today's Board of Trustees, WSO Board of Directors and WSC Administrative Committee.
-It takes its direction from the World Service Conference, serving as the single point of authority and responsibility for carrying out the will of the conference when the conference is not in session.

-Its primary responsibilities include strategic planning and execution, overseeing ad hoc committees, and delegating responsibilities to staff groups.
-(For specific areas and responsibilities, please see the structural diagram under section 3.1)
+The World Board combines the functions of today's Board of Trustees, WSO Board of Directors and WSC Administrative Committee.
+It takes its direction from the World Service Conference, serving as the single point of responsibility and accountability for carrying out the will of the conference when the conference is not in session.
+Its primary responsibilities include strategic planning and execution, overseeing its committees, and delegating responsibilities to staff groups.
+The board has a single collective vote at the World Service Conference.